ShoesForClues/gel/README.md

 it can work on other platforms given there be an existing binding for it.

 # Dependencies
-Yes unfortunately this library does have dependencies.
+Unfortunately this library does require some dependencies.
 - [eztask](https://github.com/ShoesForClues/eztask)
 - [lmath](https://github.com/ShoesForClues/lmath)
 - [classic](https://github.com/rxi/classic)